section-engineering-education/engineering-education/content/articles/android-excel-apachepoi-crud/index.md

 ### Deleting Columns

-This is a little bit complicated than the previous ones.
-We have to first get the number of columns available.
+This is a little bit more complicated than the previous ones.
+We have first to get the number of columns available.
 We have to do this because we will get an error when trying to delete an empty column or when we want to perform a shift function.
-We won't do the shift here.
+So we won't do the shift here.
 I will leave it up to you to get some coffee and implement it.

 We get the total number of columns by getting the number of the last cell of a row.